 Jyothsna Santosh is a cross-industry AI and Data Science leader who has delivered measurable impact in regulated industries like healthcare at CVS Health and finance at Regions Bank.
 Her work focuses on building human-centered, trusted AI systems to drive growth and personalization.
 She spoke with CIO News about strategies leaders can use to reframe the problem, turning their riskiest data from a regulatory burden into a governed asset.

 For Santosh, a key part of the solution lies in a well-architected digital twin that serves as a governed replica of a company’s most sensitive enterprise data.
 By tokenizing customer records and supplementing them with statistically valid synthetic data, the twin creates a safe but realistic mirror that organizations can use with confidence.
-"By building and using a digital twin, I’m able to go to market faster while keeping customer data safe."
+"By building and using a digital twin, teams can go to market faster while keeping customer data safe."

 • The whole elephant: But she cautioned that the value is often lost in fragmented efforts.
 Many organizations try to build a digital twin only for a single domain, without connecting it to the rest of the enterprise.
 The result is an incomplete picture that keeps insights siloed.
 "If you're only looking at one part of the elephant, you miss the other side.
 It feels very siloed, and you don't get the holistic insight that you want," said Santosh.